BedrockCommands/community/Moderator Guidelines.md

 ### Case

 - `!caseinfo [id]`
-    - get information about a particular case (warn, ban, mute etc..)
+    - get information about a particular case (warn, ban, mute, note etc..)
 - `!caselist [user]`
-    - see all case history or just for a particular user.
+    - see case history for everyone or just a particular user.
 - `!caseupdate [id] [info]`
     - update information about a case.
  - `!casedelete [id]`
     - delete a particular case.

+### Notes

+- `!usernotes <user>`
+    - get all notes on a user.
+- `!usernotes <user> [note]`
+    - add a note to a user.

+Notes are similar to warns but it's only for moderators to provide further detail and insight on a particular user for other moderators to take more appropriate decisions.

 # Practical